Adenike-Alonge/Adenike-Alonge/README.md

 👋     **About Me**
 ▫️Hi there, I'm Adenike, a Data Analyst.
-I'm passionate about using data and machine learning to improve the key performance indicators of developing economies, with a particular emphasis on small businesses
+I'm passionate about using data and machine learning to improve the key performance indicators of Organizations.
 ▫️BSc in Economics

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Adenike-Alonge)](https://git.io/streak-stats)